MastarCheeze/notes/src/seven-habits/habit-1.md

 Taking initiative: recognising responsibility to make things happen
 Responsibility: ability to respond

+### Stimuli

+> Between stimulus and response is the freedom to choose

+Nobody can hurt you unless you choose to let them to

 ## Circle of concern / circle of influence

 Circle of concern